Research Prototype Authentication

 Exported as window.StarkMath in browsers and module.exports in Node.js.
 Used by both prover and verifier.

 Runs entirely in the browser.
-Accepts a password and server challenge, runs Argon2id (WASM), derives the circuit witness, builds the MiMC-7 execution trace, performs the Low-Degree Extension, constructs the quotient polynomial, commits via Merkle trees, runs FRI, grinds PoW, and returns the complete proof object.
+Accepts a password and server challenge, runs Argon2id (WASM), derives the MiMC witness from the encoded KDF output, builds the MiMC-7 execution trace, performs the Low-Degree Extension, constructs the quotient polynomial, commits via Merkle trees, runs FRI, grinds PoW, and returns the complete proof object.

 In Pattern 2 mode (algo: 'argon2id-p2'), pepper_commit is deliberately omitted from public_inputs.